 The question often comes up, what is meant by “grounding”.
 Am I “grounded” and how can I tell if someone else is “grounded”?
-The question was spurred by my participation in forums of the spiritual psychology movement known as The Three Principles (3P)*, which is where I hear this question often, and occasionally in the context of other spiritual communities, such as Advaita vedanta.
+The question was spurred by my participation in forums of the spiritual psychology movement known as The Three Principles (3P)*, which is where I hear this question often, and sometimes in the context of other spiritual communities as well, such as Advaita vedanta.

 What follows are some of my initial thoughts: think of this as an editorial (but with a large grain of truth, based in experience, happily!).